twl8n/twl8n.github.io/recipes.md

 - 1/2 teaspoon vanilla extract

 Spray inside of a large, brown, paper grocery bag with Pam.
 Pour popped corn into bag.
 In a 1-quart, or larger, microwave bowl, combine brown sugar, margarine (butter), sorghum and salt.
 Microwave on HIGH for 3 minutes; stir.
 Microwave on HIGH another 3 minutes.
 Remove from overn and add 1/2 teaspoon vanilla and 1/2 teaspoon soda; mix well.
 Pour mixture over the popcorn in the bag.
 Fold down top and shake bag.
 Microwave on HIGH for 1 minute.
 Remove bag and shake well.
 Do this 2 more times.
 (Total of three minutes.)
 Store in an airtight container.
 This is so quick and easy and keeps for several days.
-Recipe from "Sorghum Treasures cookbook: A Compliation of Recipes - Old and New"
+Recipe from "Sorghum Treasures: A Compliation of Recipes - Old and New"

 #### Gingerbread Boys and Girls